sparkle-project/Sparkle/README.markdown

 <img src="Resources/Screenshot.png" width="732" alt="Sparkle shows familiar update window with release notes">

+This branch is the production ready, battle-tested version of Sparkle used by thousands of Mac apps.
+The upcoming Sparkle 2 (currently in beta) can be found in the [2.x branch](https://github.com/sparkle-project/Sparkle/tree/2.x).

 ## Features

 * Seamless.
 There's no mention of Sparkle; your icons and app name are used.